Share this

 While luxury amenities like a home theater or a wine cellar might be appealing to some, they often don’t have a high return on investment.
 Not all buyers are willing to pay a premium for these features, so it’s best to skip these additions.

 Fully renovated basements can be a bonus to some buyers, but they often don’t add a lot of value to a home.
-Finishing a basement can also be a significant cost and it’s usually not recouped in the sale price.
+Finishing a basement can also be a significant cost and usually not recouped in the sale price.
 As long as the basement is clean and dry, leave it as it is.

 Unless your roof is in dire condition and causing problems like leaks, there’s no need to swap it out before you sell.
-Roof replacement is a major expense and it’s unlikely to provide a return on investment.
+Roof replacement is a major expense and unlikely to provide a return on investment.
 However, if there are minor repairs that need to be made, it would be beneficial to fix those to assure potential buyers that the roof is in good condition.

 Remember that every house is unique and what works for one might not work for another.
 Always consider your specific market and the feedback of a real estate professional before making any major decisions about what to fix or not to fix.